Shapedsundew9/egp-physics/docs/binary_history_probability_buffer.md

 ## Entry Insertion

-Insertion of an entry into the table when __auto_remove == False__ requires that an index be free otherwise an ValueError is raised. __insert()__ returns the index to be used to set state for that entry and identify it if it is selected by __get()__.
+Insertion of an entry into the table when __auto_remove == False__ requires that an index be free otherwise a ValueError is raised. __insert()__ returns the index to be used to set state for that entry and identify it if it is selected by __get()__.
 When __auto_remove == True__ an empty index will be used if there is one otherwise the entry with the lowest weight will be removed and that index will be returned.
 In the event that multiple entries have the same lowest weight an entry from